coinjar/ex_double_entry/README.md

   db: :postgres,
   db_table_prefix: "ex_double_entry_",
   default_currency: :USD,
+  # all accounts need to be defined here
   accounts: %{
+    # account identifier: account options
+    #
+    # valid options are:
+    #   "positive_only": whether the account can go into negative balance
     bank: [],
     savings: [positive_only: true],
     checking: [],
   },
+  # all transfers need to be defined here
   transfers: %{
+    # transfer code: transfer pairs
+    #
+    # for each transfer pair:
+    #   - the first element is the source account
+    #   - the second element is the destination account
     deposit: [
       {:bank, :savings},
       {:bank, :checking},